benedekfazekas/mranderson/README.md

     $ lein inline-deps

-This retrieves and modifies the marked dependencies and copies them to `target/srcdeps` together with the modified project files -- their references to the dependencies need to change too.
+This retrieves the marked dependencies, rewrites them, and copies the result to `target/srcdeps`.
+Your own project files are copied and rewritten too, since their references to those dependencies have to point at the new inlined names.

-After this you can start the REPL in the context of your inlined dependencies
+The `plugin.mranderson/config` profile below puts `target/srcdeps` on the classpath, so the REPL, your tests, and the jar you build all use the inlined copies instead of the originals.
+Start a REPL in the context of your inlined dependencies with

     $ lein with-profile +plugin.mranderson/config repl